 Sephiroth

-Other examples of such spiritual Alphabets are the Book of Ten Pages, the Tetractys, the ten categories of Aristotle, or ten dignities of Raymond Lull.
+Other examples of such spiritual Alphabets are the ten categories of Aristotle, ten dignities of Raymond Lull, the Book of Ten Pages, the Tetractys.

-Rudolf Steiner explains how the spiritual alphabet was used next to the traditional Hebrew alphabet, and the importance of combining the ten concepts and their spiritual meaning as a 'language' for an understanding of the spiritual in Man and the book of nature.
+Rudolf Steiner explains how the spiritual alphabet of the ten sephiroth was used next to the traditional Hebrew alphabet, and the importance of combining the ten concepts and their spiritual meaning as a 'language' for an understanding of the spiritual in Man and the book of nature.

 In the Fourth Greco-Latin cultural age, in the centuries after the Mystery of Golgotha and the middle ages, this true spiritual knowledge of the symbol and the spiritual contents of the ten sephiroths and their combinations was lost (1924-05-10-GA353).